-If you are withdrawing your child from a public school and using this option you also have to send the school an Enrollment Notification Letter, with in 10 days of withdrawing.
+If you are withdrawing your child from a public school and using this option, you also have to send the school an Enrollment Notification Letter within 10 days of withdrawing.
 You can find a sample letter in the Louisiana Homeschool Support Group on Faceboook.

 There is another option in Louisiana if you wish to keep your child at home but don't feel comfortable going the traditional homeschool route.
-These are Connections Academy and K12.
+These are University View Academy and K12.